hofstadter-io/mvs/README.md

 These language implementations may end up generation the language specific files with version setup so that the MVS resolution is realized with npm and pip.
+We are also planning to fetch from common package managers.
+Pull requests for new languages are welcome.

 The main difference from go mods is that `mvs`, generally, is not introspecting your code to determine dependencies.